ryanwilsond/belte/docs/Principles.md

 ## Introduction & Logical vs Physical

-Belte is a statically and strongly typed language most similar to C# (Belte is object oriented), compiled using the Buckle compiler.
+Belte is a statically and strongly typed language most similar to C# (Belte is object-oriented), compiled using the Buckle compiler.

-This language and compiler is being developed to solve the biggest issue with all modern general purpose programming languages.
+This language and compiler are being developed to solve the biggest issue with all modern general-purpose programming languages.
 This is the distinction of **Logical vs Physical**.
 Low-level implementation details should not be a concern to the developer\*.